NimbleGen/bioinformatics/documentation/COMMAND_LINE_BUILD.md

 Build the HeatSeq Tool by doing the following:

-cd bioinformatics/build/heatseq_commandline<br>
+cd bioinformatics/nimblegen_heatseq_build/hsqutils_commandline<br>
 mvn install

 After a successful build the HeatSeq application .jar file will be at:

-/bioinformatics/nimblegen_heatseq/target/nimblegen_heatseq-0.0.1-SNAPSHOT-<i>timestamp</i>-jar-with-dependencies.jar
+/bioinformatics/nimblegen_heatseq_build/hsqutils_commandline/target/hsqutils_v1_0.jar

-Where <i>timestamp</i> will be the date and time the .jar file was built.
 You can now run the HeatSeq application by calling:

-java -jar nimblegen_heatseq-0.0.1-SNAPSHOT-<i>timestamp</i>-jar-with-dependencies.jar
+java -jar hsqutils_v1_0.jar